tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 using `janitor::clean_names`.
 Zip codes for each detection of positive mosquitoes on a specific day are listed and separated by commas.
-To clean this, we used multiple `separate_longer_delim` steps to separate each positive mosquito detection into a separate observation with the corresponding day.
+To clean this, we used multiple `separate_longer_delim` steps to separate each positive mosquito detection into a separate observation, while keeping the corresponding day.

 For the year 2024, a .csv file was imported using `read_csv` and reshaped using `pivot_longer` to consolidate all positive mosquito